mcgillij/amdfan/README.md

 Usage: amdfan [OPTIONS] COMMAND [ARGS]...

 Options:
+  -v, --version  Show the version and exit.
   --help         Show this message and exit.

 Commands:
   daemon         Run the controller